Home Page

-Oleic acid is a monounsaturated fatty acid found in various animal and vegetable sources.
+Oleic acid is a monounsaturated fatty acid molecule found in various animal and vegetable sources.
 It has the empirical formula C18H34O2.
 Its IUPAC name is cis-9-octadecenoic acid, and its lipid shorthand name is 18:1 cis-9.
 The saturated form of this acid is stearic acid.

 Appearance: Pale yellow or brownish yellow oily liquid with lard-like odor